phatak-dev/draft_book/read/online_courses.md

 * ####Do instructors help students like in real classes?

   Yes.
 These courses not just videos recorded by the lecturer.
-Every week there will be quizzes and exercises which will be evaluated by the instructor.
-There will be also group where you can ask instructor or fellow students any doubt about specific topic.
+Every week there are quizzes and exercises organized by the instructor.
+In addition ,there will be a group where you can ask instructor or fellow students any doubt about specific topic.

 * ####Can I learn with my own pace?